dfusilier/type-director-compass/README.md

 		"base-line-height": 1.6,
 		"max-font-size": 42px,
 		"max-line-height": 1.25,
-		"rounding": false
+		"round-under": 0px
 	)
 );
 ```
 For each breakpoint, you'll need to specify a font-size and line-height for both the base size and the max size.
 Additional font-sizes and line-heights will be interpolated from these constraints.

-A `media-query` property should also be set for each, exluding the default breakpoint.
+A `media-query` property should also be set for each, exluding the default.
 Feel free to name the other breakpoints whatever you like.

+Finally, you should specify a `round-under` value.
+Measurements under this value will be rounded to the nearest px.
+If you don't want about rounding, set the value to 0px.

 ### Build the scale